 - a.
 Assign the number to the main building where all mail is to be received for the complex.
 The development name may be included in the address. - b.
 Each principal building in the complex may be provided a separate number, and the buildings may also be named.
 The development name and/or the building name may be included in the address. - c.
-For shopping center developments, a separate number shall must beis assigned for each unit's main entrance.
+For shopping center developments, a separate number shall will be assigned for each unit's main entrance.
 The shopping center name should be included in the address.
 Consideration should be given when assigning numbers to provide flexibility for adding stores and redivision of spaces.
-In the event of space is further divided and no numbers remain available, alphabetical, or numerical unit designations shall must beare used. - d.
+In the event If a space is further divided and no numbers remain available, alphabetical or numerical unit designations shall be are used. - d.
 Interior mall shopping centers should have one number assigned for the entire mall.
 The shopping center name and store name should be included in the address.
-Individual stores should not be assigned numbers except that secondary addressing may be provided in accord with Part II(2)(d) of this Manual.
+Individual stores should not be assigned numbers except that secondary addressing may be provided in accord with Part H(2)(d) II, Section 2(d) of this Manual.
 A separate property number may be assigned for the mall business office. - e.
 Where deemed appropriate by the agent, a multiple-story building may be assigned one address number at its main entrance.
 Individual units may be provided with secondary addressing based on floor numbering together with unit appellation such as "suite" or "room."
-The first floor shallmust beis assigned numbers beginning with 100 and numbers on each successive floor should increase to the next highest multiple of 100.
+The first floor shall be is assigned numbers beginning with 100 and numbers on each successive floor should increase to the next highest multiple of 100.